JamesF905/Weather_App/README.md

 [![Weather App][product-screenshot]](https://jamesf905.github.io/Weather_App)

-This module's challenge requires me to create the code that will run a daily work day planner.
-This code will rely heavily upon API's such as JQuery, Bootstrap, Momentjs, and Fontawesome.
-This planner uses local storage to store the daily tasks of the user, which can then be updated and/or removed.
-The current, past, and future hours have a different background colour to help guide the user.
+This module's challenge requires me to create an app that displays weather information based on the location given in the search bar.

+The search bar will auto complete, and both a one day and 5 day report will be produced.

+Searched locations will be saved in local storage and populated as click-able buttons in the navigation pannel.

+The UVI report will have a green yellow or red color box attached to it vased on danger level.

 <p align="right">(<a href="#top">back to top</a>)</p>